-The Roy Hill project is an iron ore mine, rail and port project in West Australia’s Pilbara region.
-The mine itself will process 55 million tonnes per annum (Mtpa).
-The project consists of 4 packages.
-Package 1 includes the Mine Process Plant, package 2 includes Rail.
-Package 3 and 4 cover the Port Landside (stockyard) and Port Marine.
+Roy Hill is an iron ore mine, rail and port project in West Australia’s Pilbara region.
+The mine itself processes 55 million tonnes per annum (Mtpa).
+The project consisted of 4 packages.
+Package 1 included the Mine Process Plant whilst Package 2 included Rail.
+Package 3 and 4 covered the Port Landside (stockyard) and Port Marine.

 DBM Vircon’s Scope of Work:

 - DBM Vircon was engaged by multiple contractors for various scopes of work on this project.

 - DBM Vircon were engaged by Roy Hill to survey and redesign some of the existing HDPE piping and mining hoses with more robust rubber-lined spools.
 The survey was utilized to remove the need for site measurements and design the new pipework and supports to millimetre precision to reduce the time and costs of site works and allow the plant to maintain operable throughout 90% of the installation.